Compulsory Basic Training

 Northern Ireland introduced CBT in 2011.
 As of 21 February 2011 learner riders in Northern Ireland must complete CBT before being allowed on the road unaccompanied.
 Those who obtained their provisional motorcycle/moped licence before the implementation of CBT in Northern Ireland had until 21 February 2012 to pass their motorbike test, or else take CBT to continue riding as a learner.
 Those who passed a car test prior to 21 February 2011 have their full moped entitlement preserved without having to take CBT.

+Once passing the CBT, riders can begin practising on the roads alone for their full moped or motorcycle test.